nus-cs2030s/2324-s2/docs/00-overview.md

 If you are taught properly in your introductory programming modules, you should already be familiar with good programming practices that help to tame the complexity and reduce the chances of bugs.
 These practices include

-* __Comment your code:__ Commenting your code provides _in situ_ communication between you and other programmers on the team, as well as between you and your future self, on the non-obvious purpose of the states and the relationships between the states.
+* __Commenting your code:__ Commenting your code provides _in situ_ communication between you and other programmers on the team, as well as between you and your future self, on the non-obvious purpose of the states and the relationships between the states.
 Such comments help to enhance the understanding of what the code is doing and to remind whoever is updating to code to modify appropriately when the requirement changes.

-* __Use a coding convention:__ Adhering to a coding convention helps improve code readability, reducing the cognitive barrier when one programmer reads another programmer's code and allowing the reader to understand the code more easily and thoroughly.
+* __Using a coding convention:__ Adhering to a coding convention helps improve code readability, reducing the cognitive barrier when one programmer reads another programmer's code and allowing the reader to understand the code more easily and thoroughly.

 CS2030/S will continue to enforce these good programming practices.